bcgsc/mavis/docs/source/reference.rst

 .. warning::

-    It is worth noting that using the reference annotation file including the non-coding genes will require an increase in the default amount of memory for the annotation step.
+    It is worth noting that using the reference annotation file including the non-coding genes will require an increase in the default amount of memory for the annotation step due to the increased size of the annotations file.
-    The user should also expect the time for this step to increase.
-This is because the size of the annotations file including non-coding transcripts is approximate 1.5X the default (above).
 On our standard COLO829 we increased the default memory for the annotation step from 12G to 18G.
-    The additional time observed was approximately 77.5 minutes.

 .. raw:: html